Earth3D

 Braunschweig University of Technology to display a virtual globe of the earth.
 It was developed before Google bought Keyhole, Inc and changed their product into Google Earth.
 Earth3D downloads its data (satellite imagery and height data) from a server while the user navigates around.
 The data itself is saved in a Quadtree.
 It uses data from NASA, USGS, the CIA and the city of Osnabrück.

-One of the strengths of Earth3D is the capacity of showing meteorological phenomena, like Low-pressure areas, anticyclones, etc. in near-real time.
+One of the strengths of Earth3D is the capacity of showing meteorological phenomena, like low-pressure areas, anticyclones, etc. in near-real time.

 The original version of Earth3D was developed using Trolltech's QT framework.
-Later a version built with Java and JOGL was developed.
-But the demand for a Java-based version was very little.
-This may be because NASA's WorldWind also has an open source Java version.
-So most people wanted to use a C++ based globe in their applications.
-That was the reason why a minimalized version, the Earth3dlib was developed.
-It contains only the most necessary functions to display the earth itself and to add own visualizations to it.
+Later a version built with Java and JOGL was developed, but the demand for a Java-based version was very low.
+This may be because NASA's WorldWind also had an open source Java version, so most people wanted to use a C++ based globe in their applications.
+That was the reason why a minimalized version, the Earth3dlib, was developed.
+It contains only the most necessary functions to display the earth itself and to add one's own visualizations to it.

 All these three projects can be retrieved from SourceForge's CVS (C++) or Subversion (Java) repository.